Requirements for a mortgage in Costa Rica

 Looking to get financing for a Costa Rica real estate purchase?
 Then you need to fulfill several requirements for a mortgage.
 The most important one is that you need to be a resident of Costa Rica or you have to buy cash.
 Very few banks will give a mortgage to a non-resident.

 The mortgage rates are much higher than what you might be used to.
 For a residential mortgage, the rates run somewhere between 8 and 10% annually.
 And they do NOT depend on your credit score!

 Our Mortgages or Financing in Costa Rica article explains all about the options you have for getting a mortgage when you are purchasing a property in Costa Rica.
 There, you can also read up on the different mortgage conditions that Costa Rican banks can offer.

-The Costa Rica banking system offers quite a few financing options.
-You will either need to check with every bank what their requirements for a mortgage are or you need to have a good real estate agent, preferably one affiliated to the American European real estate group.
+If you are a legal resident, the Costa Rica banking system offers quite a few financing options.
+You will either need to check with every bank what their requirements for a mortgage are or you need to have a good real estate agent, preferably one affiliated with the American European real estate group.

 Mortgage brokers in Costa Rica do not exist because local banks will not pay any commissions for getting mortgage business.
 You might find a couple of private companies who will walk you through the process to fulfill the requirements for a mortgage.
 But you will have to pay them separately for this service.

 Many countries do not have a formal credit report system, like for example Venezuela.
-For this reason, Venezuelans will have a difficult time to get any mortgage in Costa Rica, unless they can show a local record.
+For this reason, Venezuelans will have a difficult time getting any mortgage in Costa Rica, unless they can show a local record.
 Most banks will accept US and Canadian credit score systems.

 Mortgage Payment Percentage of your income